gld2122/gld_thesis/thesis.md

 measure protecting child welfare.
 Other policies aim at controlling the content of names to increase bureaucratic efficiency, implement linguistic policies, or support other state goals.
-We will compare the naming laws interaction with linguistic policy in four jurisdictions: the prohibition of diacritics on birth certificates in California, case and spelling assimilation in Latvia, the Personal Names List Iceland, and character restrictions in People's Republic of China.
-We observe that the methods and justifications for restricting names are influenced by the country's official language policies and that individual's names are frequently used as a venue for implementing or preventing linguistic changes.
+We will compare the naming laws' interaction with linguistic policy in four jurisdictions: the prohibition of diacritics on birth certificates in California, case and spelling assimilation in Latvia, the Personal Names List in Iceland, and character restrictions in People's Republic of China.
+We observe that the methods and justifications for restricting names are influenced by the country's official language policies and that individuals' names are frequently used as a venue for implementing or preventing linguistic changes.